ufssd/Resources/CONSTITUTION.md

 #### Section A. Dates

-Elections for will occur during the second to last meeting of the Spring semester (April/May).
+Elections for will occur during the last official meeting of the Spring semester (typically in April).
 Officer positions for the summer semester will be selected from the outgoing spring and incoming fall officers, holding an election where necessary.

+If a majority of the officers deem it necessary, the organization will hold a complete election of all positions during the last official meeting of the Fall semester (typically in December).
+An example of why this may be done is if the president or a significant portion of officers are graduating in the Fall.

 #### Section B. Eligibility

-A candidate must be a member of the organization prior to the election and shall submit a written statement of interest for the positions they’re interested in subject to approval.
+A candidate must be a member of the organization prior to the election and shall submit a written statement of interest to the club email address ufssd.org@gmail.com for the positions they’re interested in subject to approval.

 #### Section C. Process